talum/talum.github.io/_posts/2018-10-27-fixing-intermittent-and-flaky-rspec-test-failures.markdown

 rspec --seed 1234 --bisect
 ```

 This wasn't the final solution, however.
-The first few times I ran this on a single test filre, the failing tests would not make themselves known.
+The first few times I ran this on a single test file, the failing tests would not make themselves known.
 I knew in my mind that if I could just get one to fail consistently, I'd solve the rest.
 But finally, I was able to reproduce the failing spec with the command above.
 And with that minimal reproduction command, I was able to get deterministic test runs and further isolate the problem.

 ## The Fix 🛠️
 With reproducibility, I could look closer at the code and identify the issue.
 Because it wasn't the same test failing all the time, I realized that the problem wasn't with the tests themselves, _but with the data setup_. `Usernames` for our `LearnAccount`s and `GithubAccount`s must be unique, but our factories weren't always generating unique values, which resulted in the `LearnAccount` and `GithubAccount` associated with a `User` failing to be persisted in the database because they weren't valid.
 That explained why the `learn_account` and `github_account` was sometimes `nil`.